visualdoj/fpc-libtess2/README.md

 # libtess2 for pascal

 This is a port of [libtess2](https://github.com/memononen/libtess2) library to Free Pascal.
-The purpose of the library is to reduce complexity of using libtess2 in free pascal applications.
+The purpose of the port is to reduce complexity of using libtess2 in free pascal applications.
 No need to link with external library, no need to use C compiler.

 I've tried to save interface and behaviour the same as much as possible, so using the library in pascal code is pretty similar to using it in C code: